hrzhou2/seedformer/README.md

 Save generated complete point clouds as well as gt and partial clouds in testing:

     python3 train_pcn.py --test --output 1

+### Training on ShapeNet-55/34

+For ShapeNet55 dataset, you should use:

+    python3 train_shapenet55.py

+In order to switch to ShapeNet34, you can change the data file in `train_shapenet55.py`:

+    __C.DATASETS.SHAPENET55.CATEGORY_FILE_PATH       = './datasets/ShapeNet55-34/ShapeNet-34/' # ShapeNet-55 or ShapeNet-34
+    __C.DATASETS.SHAPENET55.COMPLETE_POINTS_PATH     = '<*PATH-TO-YOUR-DATASET*>/ShapeNet55/shapenet_pc/%s'

 ## Acknowledgement